 I offer a free initial session of 30 minutes, to give an opportunity of finding out what it would be like to work together.

-I can accept payment by cash, card, cheque or bank transfer.
+I can accept payment by cash, card (in person or via the web), cheque, PayPal or bank transfer.

 My main concern is to establish a good relationship with you, to listen, and to work with you to help you understand how you think, feel and behave.
 Then we can work together to help you find ways to change, if that seems right.